-Theme Over-arching Objective Decision making criteria for site allocations and general polices Suggested indictors Suggested targets Deprivation (ref: SA7) To reduce deprivation.
-Will it help to reduce deprivation?
-Indicator and targets from IMD to be identified Health (ref: SA8) To promote access to health facilities and promote healthy lifestyles.
+Theme Over-arching Objective Decision making criteria for site allocations and general polices Suggested indictors Suggested targets Deprivation (ref: SA7) To reduce deprivation. • Will it help to reduce deprivation?
+Indicator and targets from IMD to be ident ified Health (ref: SA8) To promote access to health facilities and promote healthy lifestyles.
 Will it maximise access to health services, taking into account the needs of an ageing population?
 Will it promote healthy lifestyles?
 Will it avoid impact on the quality and Percentage of physically active adults Increase percentage annually or achieve percentage above England average extent of existing assets, such as formal and informal footpaths?
-Indicator and target for access to health facilities to be identified Crime (ref: SA9) To reduce crime and the fear of crime.
+Indicator and target for access to health fa cilities to be identified Crime (ref: SA9) To reduce crime and the fear of crime.
 Will it help design out crime from new development?
 Indicator and target for crime reduction to be identified Education (ref: SA10) To improve skills and education.
 Will it enable access to education and skills training?
-Indicator and target for access to education facilities to be identified Economy (ref: SA11) Economy (ref: SA11) Encourage economic development covering a range of sectors and skill levels to improve employment opportunities for residents and maintain and enhance town centres.
-Will it promote Greater Norwich as a regional economic centre?
-Will it promote employment land provision to support existing and future growth sectors?
-Will it promote a range of employment opportunities?
-Will it promote vibrant town centres?
-Will it promote the rural economy?
-Amount of land developed for employment by type 118ha B1 & 111ha B2 / B8 2007 to 2026 (split into five-year tranches, based on JCS targets - update in line with GNLP targets) Annual count of jobs by BRES across the Plan area Measure against GNLP annualised jobs targets (2,222 p.a in JCS.) reside maint enhar Employment rate of economically active population Increase Percentage of workforce employed in higher occupations Annual increase of 1% Transport and Access to Services (ref: SA12) travel and promote the use of sustainable transport modes. • Does it promote sustainable transport use? • Does it promote access to local services? • Does it promote road safety?
+Indicator and target for access to education facilities to be identified Economy (ref: SA11) Encourage economic development covering a range of sectors and skill Will it promote Greater Norwich as a regional economic centre?
+Will it promote employment land provision to support existing and Amount of land developed for employment by type 118ha B1 & 111ha B2 / B8 2007 to 2026 (split into five-year tranches, based on JCS targets - update in line with GNLP targets) levels to improve employment opportunities for • Will it promote a range of Annual count of jobs by BRES across the Plan area Measure against GNLP annualised jobs targets (2,222 p.a in JCS.) residents and maintain and Will it promote vibrant town centres?Will it promote the rural economy?
+Employment rate of economically active population Increase enhance town centres.
+Percentage of workforce employed in higher occupations Annual increase of 1% Transport and Access to Services (ref: SA12) Reduce the need to travel and promote the use of sustainable transport modes. use?
+Does it promote access to local services?
+Does it promote road safety?
 Percentage of residents who travel to work: a) By private motor vehicle; b) By public transport; c) By foot or cycle; or d) Work at, or mainly at, home.
 Decrease in a), increase in b), c) and d).
 Does it promote strategic access to and within the area?
 IMD Access to services and housing Increase the number of LSOAs in the least deprived 50% on the IMD for access to housing and services